Abjad/abjad/abjad/docs/source/for_beginners/abjad_hello_world_at_the_interpreter.rst

 Working with the interpreter is a good way to test out small bits of code in Abjad.
-As your scores become more complex you will want to organize the code your write with Abjad in files.
+As your scores become more complex you will want to organize the code you write with Abjad in files.
 This is the topic of the next tutorial.